caprenter/shipley-film-society/_poc-films/a_story_of_children_and_film.md

 ---
 our-id: a_story_of_children_and_film
-name: A Story Of Children And Film
+film-title: A Story Of Children And Film
 date: '2016-12-09'
 doors: '19:30:00'
 start: '20:00:00'